 Combined maximum capacity of three projects is almost 3.2 GW

 It is the partnership’s third floating wind power plant project in as many months.
 The first one, the 1.2 GW Kailia Energia, is planned to be built near Brindisi in the Southern Adriatic.
 Falck Renewables and BlueFloat Energy recently revealed their subsidiary Odra Energia would develop as much as 1.3 GW in capacity also in the Ionian Sea, near the southern coast of the Apuglia peninsula.

 Falck Renewables develops, designs, builds and manages renewable power plants.
 It said its has 1.35 GW in installed capacity in the United Kingdom, Italy, United States, Spain, France, Norway and Sweden.
 BlueFloat Energy is developing offshore wind projects in various regions of the world, the statement adds.

 Italy’s National Wind Energy Association – ANEV has a target for floating offshore wind for 2040 of 5 GW, compared to zero capacity now.

 AGNES to combine floating wind with floating solar

-Italian energy services company Saipem announced plans in August to build some of the first wind farms in the Adriatic Sea, with a total capacity of 450 MW, in cooperation with domestic firms AGNES and QINT’X. But the projects, called Romagna 1 and Romagna 2, were expanded and they applied in October for fixed bottom turbines of 600 MW.
+Italian energy services company Saipem announced plans in August to build some of the first wind farms in the Adriatic Sea, with a total capacity of 450 MW, in cooperation with domestic firms AGNES and QINT’X. In the meantime, they expanded the projects, called Romagna 1 and Romagna 2, and applied in October for fixed bottom turbines of 600 MW.